A Guest Post by Michelle Hartop

 This kind of play helps children face the anxieties that can cause their sticky behavior in a light, playful way.
 In it, you set up situations affecting your little one and re-work them towards more positive outcomes.
 You might take on your child’s role, or you might assign that to their toys, and you might often see your child take on the adult role.
 This helps them re-work the situation from a number of angles.

 For more playful responses read 15 Games For Every Parenting Challenge

 Don't feel playful?
 Try the ideas in What If I'm Just Not A Playful Parent?

-Michelle Hartop is a Certified Hand in Hand Instructor.
-She is based in the Seattle-area and loves helping parents find creative solutions to their parenting dilemmas.
-Join Michelle for her next Starter Class for your complete 6-week introduction to the Hand in Hand Parenting approach.
+Join Michelle for her next Hand in Hand Parenting Starter Class for your complete 6-week introduction to the Hand in Hand Parenting approach.
 Learn how to deepen the connection you have with your children, and parent with confidence through your biggest challenges.